 top of page

-I see clients that are affected by osteoporosis and I often reflect on how their diet during adolescence may have prevented it.
+I work with clients affected by osteoporosis and sometimes consider how their adolescent diet might have prevented the condition.

-Bones develop quickly in teenage years, with 40-60 per cent of peak bone mineral content being laid down in adolescence and 80-90 per cent of the skeleton being formed by the age of 18 years.
+Bones develop quickly in the teenage years, with 40-60 percent of peak bone mineral content being laid down in adolescence and 80-90 percent of the skeleton being formed by the age of 18 years.

-A good diet in teenage years can increase bone mineral density which promotes healthy bones later in adult life, helping to prevent conditions like osteoporosis.
+A good diet in the teenage years can increase bone mineral density, which promotes healthy bones later in adult life, helping to prevent conditions like osteoporosis.

 Calcium increases bone mass and plays a role in preventing osteoporosis.
-As bone mass is laid down as an adolescent calcium intake as an individual nutrient is vital as a teenager.
-Calcium is found in good supply in dairy, bread, many green leafy vegetables and salad.
+As bone mass is laid down during adolescence, calcium intake as an individual nutrient is vital for teenagers.
+When calcium intake is insufficient, the body may begin to withdraw calcium from the bones, leading to a decrease in bone density and increasing the risk of osteoporosis later in life.

-If you like help achieving optimum nutrition at your lifestage please message me or contact me for a chat to see if my nutrition services may help you and your family.
+If you would like help achieving optimal nutrition at your life stage, please contact me to see if my nutrition services may help you and your family.

 Nina Thomas